wekey1998/Ecommerce---SQL-Data-Analytics-Project/README.md

 - **Order Analytics:** Analyzing the total orders, revenues, shipping times, and more.

 ## Dataset
-You can find all tables via kaggle link.
+You can find all tables via kaggle !link(https://www.kaggle.com/code/vigneshwaranchokka/ecommerce-data-analytics-project).

 ## Data Description
 The dataset used for analysis includes the following tables: